 Surveys in the U.S. consistently report that people with disabilities have only half the rate of Internet access of people without a disability.
 Despite increased access in recent years, people with disabilities still face a significant digital divide in having the tools to make use of the incredible resources of the Internet.

-A report by the GAO, Broadband: Intended Outcomes and Effectiveness of Efforts to Address Adoption Barriers Are Unclear, investigated many of the adoption barriers facing people with disabilities, including accessibility.
+A report by the Government Accountability Office (GAO), Broadband: Intended Outcomes and Effectiveness of Efforts to Address Adoption Barriers Are Unclear, investigated many of the adoption barriers facing people with disabilities, including accessibility.
 Read more about the National Broadband Plan and GAO’s findings here.

 Telecommunications & IP Technology